 For example, we use traffic log cookies to identify which pages are being used.
 This helps us analyse data about web page traffic and improve our website in order to tailor it to customer needs.

 You can choose to accept or decline cookies.
 Most web browsers automatically accept cookies, but you can usually modify your browser setting to decline cookies if you prefer.
-This may prevent you from taking full advantage of the website, but you are free to do this any time, simply follow your browsers instructions on how to disable cookies.
+This may prevent you from taking full advantage of the website, but you are free to do this any time, simply follow your browsers instructions on how to disable cookies, or when you visit our site and we’ve no record of your consent for cookies, we will ask you using a box that looks like this where you can granularly manage your settings;

 We also have some carefully selected third party partners, that may set cookies and use tracking pixels (small snippets of code that collect data and send it directly to a server rather than storing it on your browser like a cookie) at the time of your visit so that we can show you relevant content after your visit to our site.
 The Network Advertising Initiative website is a very handy tool you can use to view the cookies your browser has opted in to and gives you some granular control over opting out of them too – this would go for the majority of websites you visit, not simply ours.